Chicago Reader: 2018-2026

 In April 2022 the newspaper's editorial union, saying the dispute threatened the future of the newspaper, mounted a public pressure campaign that culminated in protests outside of Goodman's mansion, and after two weeks, he agreed to give up ownership and allow the transfer to a nonprofit.
 In return, Baim agreed to keep the column at the center of the dispute online.

 In June 2022, Hawkins left the Reader.
 In August, Baim announced that she would resign by the end of the year.
 Solomon Lieberman was hired as new CEO and publisher in February 2023.
 Salem Collo-Julin was named editor in chief in March 2023.

 In May 2024, the newspaper announced it would return to a weekly print schedule.

 In January 2025, Lieberman resigned, and the RICJ announced a round of layoffs due to "a combination of financial losses, operational challenges, and external pressures [that] has brought the Reader to an imminent risk of closure."

-In August 2025, the Reader was acquired by Noisy Creek, a media company that owns the The Stranger in Seattle and the Portland Mercury.
-The paper also announced it was adding the company's event listing platform EverOut to its website along with its entertainment ticketing service Bold Type Tickets.
+In August 2025, the Reader was acquired by Noisy Creek, a media company that owns The Stranger in Seattle and the Portland Mercury.
+The paper also announced it would add the company's event listing platform EverOut to its website along with its entertainment ticketing service Bold Type Tickets.

+Starting at the end of 2025, the Chicago Reader switched from weekly to monthly publication and hired Sarah Conway as the new editor-in-chief.
+As announced, there was a one-month publication hiatus during January 2026.
+Then, monthly issues appeared, starting with February 4 and March, 2026, issues, each released in the first week of its respective month.
+Also, on March 3, 2026, the retrospective "Free Chicago: 50 Years of the Reader" book, by Christopher Hass, was published by the University of Illinois Press.